Advanced Xbox Live sandboxes

 User group setup

-A user group, the first kind of principal group, is a collection of XDP users.
-When XDP users are added to user groups, their dev accounts flow with these XDP users.
+A user group, the first kind of principal group, is a collection of Partner Center users.
+When Partner Center users are added to user groups, their dev accounts flow with these Partner Center users.

-So when a user group is assigned to a sandbox, the dev accounts associated with the XDP users in that user group get added to appropriate principal groups and the principal groups get a policy setup with the primary resource set backing the sandbox.
+So when a user group is assigned to a sandbox, the dev accounts associated with the Partner Center users in that user group get added to appropriate principal groups and the principal groups get a policy setup with the primary resource set backing the sandbox.

-Note The user groups that are created to access sandboxes are the same user groups that are used to prevent access to configuration data in XDP for product groups and products.
+The user groups that are created to access sandboxes are the same user groups that are used to prevent access to configuration data in Partner Center for product groups and products.

 Device group setup